Powerlearnproject/se-assignment-day-2-git-and-github-TareNdoni/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+The fundamental concept of version control is to track changes made to the base code and see the entire history of who changed it and at what time.
+Github is a popular tool because it has the adaptability, speed and stability required to thrive in fast paced markets.
+GitHub has a user-friendly interface and provides a range of tools and features that make it easy to use, even for people who are new to Git and version control.
+This means that developers can get up and running quickly, without having to spend a lot of time learning how to use the platform.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+In the upper right corner of the page, select +, then click on new repository type a name for your repository then add a little descrption choose a repository visibility select initialize this repository with a README click create repository

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?
+It plays an important role to provide a starting point for developers to reuse and make contributions.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
+Public repositories are available to everyone while Private repositories are only available to you and people you share access with.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?